 The tool that gets all three right is the one that changes what your team works on next Monday.
 Everything else is documentation.

-The organizations generating the highest returns — 1:25 ROI at the median, 1:88 with the right infrastructure — aren't running more sophisticated strategy processes.
-They're translating strategy into quarterly OKRs, assigning clear ownership, reviewing progress every week, and closing every cycle with a retrospective.
+The organizations generating the highest returns — 1:25 ROI at the median, 1:88 with the right infrastructure — translate strategy into quarterly OKRs, assign clear ownership, review progress every week, and close every cycle with a retrospective.
+The sophistication is in the rhythm, not the planning.